 What are the numbers on dental insurance?

-Here are some interesting stats I found about dental insurance:
+Here are the interesting stats I found about dental insurance:

-- The majority of people that have dental insurance are covered through AARP or a plan through their employer
+- The majority of people who have dental insurance are covered through AARP or a plan through their employer.

 - Average premium prices for employee-only plans range from $223-$288 per year.